rubenwardy/minetest_modding_book/_en/games/games.md

 It's a good idea to try to keep as much API compatibility with Minetest Game as convenient, as it'll make porting mods to another game much easier.

+The best way to keep compatibility with another game is to keep API compatibility with any mods which have the same name.
+That is, if a mod uses the same name as another mod even if third party, then it should have a compatible API.
+For example, if a game includes a mod called `doors` then it should have the same API as `doors` in Minetest Game.

-API compatibility is the sum of the following things:
+API compatibility for a mod is the sum of the following things:

 * Lua API table - All documented/advertised functions in the global table which shares the same name.
 		For example, `mobs.register_mob`.